 Health and behaviour change interventions delivered using digital technology offer the potential to automatically collect rich data on how the intervention has been used by individual participants.
 This data can range from summative metrics (e.g. number of logins, duration of logins, frequency of visits to particular intervention components) to fine-grained individual-level data detailing each individual’s flow through the intervention (e.g. what has been visited, for how long and in what order) (Morrison & Doherty, 2014).
 Analysis of this data is crucial for identifying factors associated with variations in intervention usage (e.g. design factors, user characteristics), and for informing understanding of the relationship between intervention usage and health-related outcomes.

 To date, numerous intervention evaluation studies have used summative metrics to report broad patterns of intervention usage and how these relate to outcomes (e.g. Glasgow et al., 2011; Richardson et al., 2013; Whitton et al., 2015).
 Other work has sought to analyse user characteristics associated with greater usage of or exposure to the intervention content (e.g. Brouwer et al., 2009; Van ‘t Riet, Crutzen, & de Vries, 2010) or compare usage across different interventions that are focused on a particular health condition or behaviour (Nelson, Coston, Cherrington, & Osborn, 2016).
-Such analyses can inform conceptual models of engagement that identify user or design-related factors that may enhance engagement with an intervention platform and for identifying user groups for whom the intervention is likely to be most engaging and effective (Perski, Blandford, West, & Michie, 2016).
+A distinction can be made between the concepts of ‘usage of’ and ‘engagement with’ interventions.
+Usage often refers to objectively measurable interaction with intervention content (e.g. was content accessed, when, for how long etc.).
+Engagement can also encapsulate more subjective, multifaceted components of users’ interaction with interventions (e.g. how was the content interpreted and reacted to?
+To what extent and how the content was acted on offline, in users’ daily lives?).
+Analyses of usage can inform broader conceptual models of engagement that identify user or design-related factors that may enhance engagement with an intervention platform and for identifying user groups for whom the intervention is likely to be most engaging and effective (Perski, Blandford, West, & Michie, 2016).

-In addition to broad summative-level metrics, some digitally delivered interventions offer the opportunity to collect and analyse rich individual-level data on how the intervention is used and engaged with over time.
+In addition to broad summative-level metrics, some digitally delivered interventions offer the opportunity to collect and analyse rich individual-level data on how the intervention is used over time.
 Systematic analysis and interpretation of such data is methodologically challenging (Morrison & Doherty, 2014) and there is a lack of guidance available in how best to approach usage analyses to enable comparability and applicability across studies.
 Visual exploration of intervention usage has shown promise as a way to supplement summative usage metrics by providing a more efficient means of exploring large, richer data sets at finer levels of granularity (e.g. Arden-Close et al., 2015; Morrison & Doherty, 2014).